yongzx/GSoC-2019-FrameNet/Documentation - Antonym Detection.md

 **Output**

-`/home/zxy485/zxy485gallinahome/week9-12/antonym-detection/output1.out` shows the progress of identifying antonymous lexical units within the first 250 frames. `/home/zxy485/zxy485gallinahome/week9-12/antonym-detection/potential_antonyms_cosine_sim_with_dep_1.p` is a pickled file of a list of pairs of antonymous lexical units within the same frame.
+`/home/zxy485/zxy485gallinahome/week9-12/antonym-detection/output1.out` shows the progress of identifying antonymous lexical units within the first 250 frames.

+`/home/zxy485/zxy485gallinahome/week9-12/antonym-detection/potential_antonyms_cosine_sim_with_dep_1.p` is a pickled file of a list of pairs of antonymous lexical units within the same frame.
 They are in the format of `(lexical unit 1, lexical unit 2, id of lexical unit 1, id of lexical unit 2)`.
+The following is the sample result.

 ```
 ..., ('button.v', 'fasten.v', 4544, 4677), ('button.v', 'unfasten.v', 4544, 4711), ('button.v', 'tie.v', 4544, 4757), ('open.v', 'buckle.v', 4545, 4547), ('open.v', 'cap.v', 4545, 4550), ...